 I just didn’t think I was good enough.
-So I didn’t really try.
+So I didn’t try.

-On a rainy January day, when I was feeling bored and useless, I decided to write an article and send it to a magazine just for fun.
+Then on a rainy January day, when I was feeling bored, I decided to write an article and send it to a magazine just for fun.

 It was published!